 Waste less this Easter!

-With lots of chocolatey treats and delicious food about as we get together to celebrate with family and friends, Easter can bring more than its fair share of rubbish!
+With lots of chocolatey treats and delicious food Easter can bring more than its fair share of rubbish.
+In the UK another 8,000 tonnes of waste is created from Easter packaging and cards!

 Do it Yourself

-Try making your own using recycled materials and remember to recycle and cards and envelopes you receive (no glitter or foil bits please).
-There are some fun ideas to make with the family here.
+Remember to recycle any cards and envelopes you receive (no glitter or foil bits please).

 Easter food